RLOpenCatalyst/rg-doc/source/GettingStarted.rst

    * - Account Number
      - <Enter an AWS Account Number> [It should be a 12-digit number]
    * - Network Configuration
+     -
+   * - Use deafult VPC
      - <If you enable this option, Research Gateway will check if a default VPC exists and will create one if it does not exist.
-If you disable this option, provisioning resources from Standard Catalog may fail.)
+If you disable this option, provisioning resources from Standard Catalog may fail.>
+   * - Use SSL with ALB
+     - <If you enable this option, Research Gateway can set up secure connections to your resources by putting them behind an Application Load Balancer with SSL connections using certificates managed by AWS Certificate Manager.
+Check this box if you would like to create an ALB for this project.
+An ALB will incur costs irrespective of traffic passing through it.>
+   * - Storage Configuration
+     -
+   * - Use Project Storage
+     - <Research Gateway will setup a shared S3 bucket (project storage) where the team members can store data.
+This shared storage will be mounted into all supported workspaces.
+Storage costs will be accounted at the project level.
+Note: For now defaultly it will create the project storage.>

 Click on the "Verify" button, it will check the provided details are valid or not.
 If details are valid, it will show verified account message with green color tick mark below the header otherwise it will throw an error message accordingly.

 Click on the “Add Account” button.
 An AWS account is added successfully.
 You can see all the account details in a table format.